<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Does not tax income nor capital gains.

 Please note: This list of state capital gains tax is heavily simplified.
 For example, many states offer capital gains tax exemptions for certain types of income.
+In addition, most states have not released their 2025 capital gains tax rates.
+As soon as we have those available, we'll update this blog post.

 It’s essential to verify the latest tax laws or consult with a tax professional before filing your taxes to ensure you’re paying the correct amount.